Here are the five most important things to know:

 On the other hand, red LEDs are used when you perform an ad-hoc blood oxygen saturation scan.
 You can learn more about how the Apple Watch monitors your heart rate in this knowledge base article.

-Based on my experience over the past several years and the accuracy experiment I conducted a while back, I’d say that both Apple Watch and WHOOP offer comparable heart rate monitoring accuracy.
+Based on my experience over the past several years and the WHOOP accuracy experiment I conducted a while back, I’d say that Apple Watch’s sensors have traditionally been on par with WHOOP, and have offered comparable heart rate monitoring accuracy.

-I think that’s because both devices use the same sensor technology (photoplethysmography), the same type of LEDs (during workouts), and likely a similar algorithm that translates the light signal the sensor receives into heart rate data.
+I think that’s because the devices have used the same sensor technology (photoplethysmography), the same type of LEDs (during workouts), and likely a similar algorithm that translates the light signal the sensor receives into heart rate data.

 That said, all wrist-worn heart rate sensors have limitations when it comes to accurately capturing heart rate data, especially in situations when there’s a lot of wrist movement involved.